nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 of the Romans.
-He told Jake of the old destroyed cultures of West Africa and of their vestiges, of black kings who struggled stoutly for the independence of their kingdoms: Prempreh of Ashanti, Tofa of Dahomey, Gbehanzin of Benin, Cetawayo of Zulu-Land, Menelik of Abyssinia....
+He told Jake of the old destroyed cultures of West Africa and of their vestiges, of black kings who struggled stoutly for the independence of their kingdoms: Prempreh of Ashanti, Tofa of Dahomey, Gbehanzin of Benin, Cetawayo of Zulu-Land, Menelik of Abyssinia.<span class="three-dots"></span>

 Had Jake ever heard of the little Republic of Liberia, founded by American Negroes?
 And Abyssinia, deep-set in the shoulder of Africa,